moasda/audiopi/readme.md

 aplay -l
 ~~~

-In result search for the nomber of the USB audio device (here "*Karte 1: Device..."*)
+In result search for the number of the USB audio device (here "*Karte 1: Device..."*)

 ~~~bash
 **** Liste der Hardware-Geräte (PLAYBACK) ****